Taylor-Green Vortex#

 end

 The type specifies the mesh format used.
 We use the hyper_cube mesh generated from the deal.II GridGenerator .
-We set colorize = true to be able to adequately set-up the periodic boundary conditions.
+We set colorize = true (the last parameter of the grid arguments) to assign boundary condition ids to each of the walls of the cube.

 The last parameter specifies the initial refinement of the grid.
 Indicating an initial refinement = 5 implies that the initial mesh is refined 5 times.
 In 3D, each cell is divided by 8 per refinement.
 Consequently, the final grid is made of 32768 cells.